Dramatycznie/AO3_Scraper/README.md

 # AO3_Scraper
-This script is a web scraper that extracts bookmarks from the Archive of Our Own website (AO3) and saves the data to a CSV file.
-Now works on public and private bookmarks (if you log in).
+Web scraper that extracts bookmark metadata from Archive of Our Own and saves it to a CSV file.
+Works on public and private bookmarks if you log into your AO3 account.
+Now with an option to download the bookmarks and neatly organize them into folders based on fandoms.

 ## Table of Contents
 - [Features](#features)